evollu/react-native-fcm/README.md

 #### I can't get notification in iOS emulator
 Remote notification can't reach iOS emulator since it can't fetch APNS token.
 Use real device.

+#### I'm not getting notfication when app is in background
+1. Make sure you've uploaded APNS certificates to Firebase and test with Firebase's native example to make sure certs are correct
+2. Try simple payload first, sometimes notification doesn't show up because of empty body, wrong sound name etc.

 #### App running in background doesn't trigger `FCMNotificationReceived` when receiving hybrid notification [Android]
 These is [an issue opened for that](https://github.com/google/gcm/issues/63).
 Behavior is not consistent between 2 platforms